malcolmsng/TIKTOK-on-the-clock/README.md

 pip install -r requirements.txt
 ```

-### Import the database using the "bytedanceHackathon.sql" file
+### Import the database using the "tiktok.sql" file

 ### Copy and paste .env.template file, and rename it into .env file and save it in the root directory